ESRC White Rose Social Science DTP scholarships

 The Economic and Social Research Council (ESRC) is the UK's largest funding agency for research and postgraduate training relating to social and economic issues.
 At any one time, the ESRC supports over 4,000 researchers and postgraduate students in academic institutions and research policy institutes.

-The University is part of the ESRC White Rose Doctoral Training Partnership - a collaboration between the Universities of Leeds, Sheffield and York, Sheffield Hallam, Hull, Bradford and Manchester Metropolitan University - and through this is able to offer a range of ESRC Postgraduate Scholarships.
+The University is part of the ESRC White Rose Doctoral Training Partnership - a collaboration between the Universities of Leeds, Sheffield, York, Sheffield Hallam, Hull, Bradford and Manchester Metropolitan University - and offers a range of ESRC Postgraduate Scholarships.

 Award details and eligibility

 ESRC-funded postgraduates follow a 3-year PhD programme (known as a '+3') or a 4-year programme consisting of a Masters plus PhD (known as a '1+3') depending on their previous Social Science Research Training.

 The type of ESRC scholarship awarded is based on an applicant's residency status.
 UK and EU applicants who have lived in the UK for at least 3 years before the start of their course are eligible for the full scholarship.
 This covers:

 - an annual, tax-free maintenance stipend at the standard UK research rate (£14,553 in 2017-18)

 - access to Research Training Support Grant funds to support conference and other expenses

 Students may apply for additional funding to support overseas fieldwork, language training and overseas institutional visits.